marcobaturan/Non-verbal-language-and-emotions/README.md

 # Non-verbal language project
     Project for develop a set of models and scripts inside of framework oriented to human emotions recognition in a whole system or specific parts.

+## Acknowledgement
+Acknowledgement for the people who provided pictures and feedback for improvements in this project:
+* EDLRL
+* Sideloading group
+* Roman Sitelew

 ## Description
 This project consists of three well-defined objectives: